MiroMindAI/MiroThinker/README.md

 ### MiroThinker-v0.2

 <details>
-  <summary>Click here to open</summary>
+  <summary>📦 Click to expand MiroThinker-v0.2 details</summary>

 In this new version, we introduced three key improvements:

-- **Richer training data** from both English and Chinese sources, yielding significant gains in benchmark performance and generalization.
+- 📚 **Richer training data** from both English and Chinese sources, yielding significant gains in benchmark performance and generalization
-- **Unified DPO training** with a single preference dataset across all models.
+- 🎯 **Unified DPO training** with a single preference dataset across all models
-- **Extended context length** from 40k to 64k for more challenging multi-turn tool-use tasks.
+- 📏 **Extended context length** from 40k to 64k for more challenging multi-turn tool-use tasks

 Compared to v0.1, MiroThinker v0.2 delivers consistent gains across benchmarks.
 For example, scores improved from **57.3 → 64.1** on **GAIA-Text-103** and from **17.0 → 29.4** on **BrowseComp-ZH**, reflecting substantial advancements in the model’s general research agent capabilities.